 Veggie burger mix (also called Nature’s Burger mix) is quick and easy to prepare, and although tasty, you may prefer the pre-made versions.
 The recipe on the bin will tell you to just add water, form into patties and fry, but I like to add different spices, such as chili powder, garlic and a little extra salt.
 For a lower fat version, place patties on a flat surface and microwave for two minutes, flip the patties over, and cook for one more minute.
 Veggie burger mix can also be used to make vegetarian meat loaf.
 Pictured: Nature's burger from mix, with avocado

 5. Tabouli Mix

-Tabouli, a vegetarian Middle Eastern bulgur wheat salad has a tangy and rich flavor, and is perfect to bring to a potluck or pack for lunch at school or work.
-Add water, fresh diced tomatoes and lemon juice to the bulk mix and viola - you have tabouli salad!
+Tabouli, a vegetarian Middle Eastern salad made from bulgur wheat with a tangy and rich flavor, is perfect to bring to a potluck or pack for lunch at school or work.
+Add water, fresh diced tomatoes and lemon juice to the bulk mix and voila - you have tabouli salad!
 Again, no one will know it’s not homemade, both in appearance and taste.
 I like to use more tomatoes than the bin recipe calls for and add a small handful of fresh spinach for some extra nutrition as well.
 For a flavorful variation, try adding fresh mint leaves.